mobilelabclass/content/labs/raspberry-pi.md

 ## Bluetooth Setup on Raspberry Pi

-To communicate with our Pi, we'll use the [Bleno](https://github.com/noble/bleno) javascript library.
+We'll use the [Bleno](https://github.com/noble/bleno) javascript library to turn our Pi into a bluetooth peripheral.
 Bleno uses the [BlueZ](http://www.bluez.org/) Bluetooth protocol stack.
 As of the writing of this lab (April 2018), BlueZ comes preinstalled on Raspberry Pi.

 To get started, we'll first need to stop the bluetooth daemon.
 Make sure that the keyboard and mouse you are using are wired before running the following command: